Learning is Elementary

 - Reading – Students receive literature and informational-based reading and writing instruction with an emphasis on comprehension, vocabulary, oral language, fluency, phonics, and reference and study skills.

-- Writing – Process writing is taught through the Writer’s Workshop framework.
-Students use and practice the 6+1 Traits of Writing across the grades to build their writing fluency in all content areas.
+- Writing –Genre and process writing is taught through the Writer’s Workshop framework.
+Students develop an understanding of the different types of writing and write a variety of pieces such as Narrative, Informative, and Opinion.
+In addition, students implement the 6+1 Traits of Writing across the grades to build their writing fluency in all content areas.

 - Handwriting – Students begin with printing and move to cursive writing, generally in second and third grades.

 The elementary mathematics curriculum features hands-on learning strategies and techniques, such as sorting, collecting data, measuring, computing, graphing, and calculating.
 These strategies help students:

 - Make sense of problems and persevere in solving them

 - Model with mathematics and use appropriate tools strategically

 - Acquire a deep understanding of how math works by applying math to all subject areas and all areas of their lives